A third of Finland’s electricity comes from nuclear power plants

-The risks inherent in the use of nuclear energy require comprehensive and intensive supervision.
-Supervision aims to ensure that the use of nuclear power is safe for people and the environment, and that nuclear waste is managed in an appropriate manner and that the use of nuclear energy and prevents the possibility of manufacturing nuclear weapons.
+The risks inherent in the use of nuclear energy require comprehensive and intensive regulation and supervision.
+The aim is to ensure that the use of nuclear power is safe for people and the environment, and that nuclear waste is managed and disposed of appropriately.
+International supervision also ensures the peaceful use of nuclear energy and prevents the possibility of manufacturing nuclear weapons.
 Supervision is based on nuclear energy legislation and its underlying principle of ensuring that the use of nuclear energy is safe and in line with the overall good of society.